czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 Watergate was thus nothing but a lure held out by the system to catch its adversaries—a simulation of scandal for regenerative ends.
-In the film, this is embodied by the character of "Deep Throat," who was said to be the eminence grise of the Republicans, manipulating the left-wing journalists in order to get rid of Nixon—and why not?
+In the film, this is embodied by the character of "Deep Throat," who was said to be the éminence grise of the Republicans, manipulating the left-wing journalists in order to get rid of Nixon—and why not?
 All hypotheses are possible, but this one is superfluous: the Left itself does a